First sign of South African variant in Minnesota adds to COVID-19 concerns

 The state earlier this week expanded eligibility to roughly 1.8 million non-elderly adults with chronic conditions or key front-line occupations that increase their infection risks.

 New Mayo Clinic research underscored the potential for vaccine to not only protect individuals but slow the spread of the virus.
-Clinical trials of the three vaccines primarily examined their ability to prevent symptomatic infections, hospitalizations and deaths, and didn't focus on whether they prevented asymptomatic infections.
+Clinical trials of the three vaccines primarily examined their ability to prevent symptomatic illnesses, hospitalizations and deaths, and didn't focus on whether they prevented asymptomatic cases — which can occur in as many as half of infections.

 Mayo compared its patients who received routine testing before surgeries and procedures this winter by whether they had received COVID-19 vaccine.
 They found a risk-adjusted 80% reduction in positive COVID-19 tests in asymptomatic patients who had received two doses of the Pfizer vaccine.

-Preventing asymptomatic COVID-19 is important, because then these people "are going to be less likely to serve as a source of infection for others," said Dr. Aaron Tande, a Mayo infectious disease specialist, and a lead author of the study that was published in the journal Clinical Infectious Diseases.
+Preventing asymptomatic COVID-19 is important, because then these people "are going to be less likely to serve as a source of infection for others," said Dr. Aaron Tande, a Mayo infectious disease specialist and a leader of the study.
 "And that is going to help to bring about the end of this pandemic."

-Tande said this was one of the first studies to prove that COVID-19 vaccine could reduce the risk of asymptomatic infection, though there was some evidence in the secondary analyses of the Moderna and J&J vaccine trials.
+While preliminary evidence suggests the vaccines work against the B.1.1.7 variant, it's unclear how well they all work against the South African variant and the P.1 variant "wreaking havoc" in Brazil, said Michael Osterholm of the University of Minnesota's Center for Infectious Disease Research and Policy.

+"You have to start raising the question: What happens if it continues to spread like this?" said Osterholm, who likened the emergence of the variants to a new pandemic.

 "Minnesotans know better than anyone else what its like to lose a game in the fourth quarter," he said.
 "Let's not let that happen here."